 I’ve booked an offer there since my original visit, and I was given a basic room that was clean, but on the lower end of the scale compared to what you can find nearby on the strip.
 But the rooms are certainly comfortable and will get the job done.

 The thing that you have to keep in mind is the property you’re at.
 This isn’t a Four Seasons.
 Your “Strip View” is going to be a look out the window to the MGM Grand across the street.
 The walls are on the thin side.
 But if you need a place to sleep, it’s certainly going to take care of basic needs and ensure you have a room to head back to at night.

 The OYO Rewards Card is easier to tier than many, but given the size of the casino and the fact it’s not linked to any other casinos, it makes sense.
 But the perks do grow quickly as you tier up, including discounts at the restaurants and on site shops.
 Higher tiers are guaranteed room availability on weeknights or weekends, as well as suite upgrades.
 Early check-in is granted for Platinum players and above, a level that’s not hard to achieve.

 Earning is quick – $1.50 per point on slots, $3 per point on video poker, keno and Blackjack.
 If you go on a 10x Wednesday promotion, you earn 10 points per $1.50 on slots.
 100 points can be used as $1 in comps or free play on the slots or other electronic games like video poker.

 You also get access to a kiosk promotion that gives you up to five swipes per day.
-Each swipe gives you something of value – a few dollars in comps, free play, match play bonus points.
-I believe it was 800 points to get all five swipes on the kiosk, which is $1,200 of coin-in, and you generally see something in the neighborhood of $15-$20 in bonus perks from the kiosk, on top of the $8 in points (or $80 on Wednesdays) you get playing.
+Each swipe gives you something of value – a few dollars in comps, free play, match play bonus points, free gifts from the gift shop.
+It takes 800 points to get all five swipes on the kiosk, which is $1,200 of coin-in, and you generally see something in the neighborhood of $15-$20 in bonus perks from the kiosk, on top of the $8 in points (or $80 on Wednesdays) you get playing.